Skip to content

 • Ease of loading/transport - I wanted the ability to offer numerous feeding stations to encourage movement that were quick to load and not burdensome to distribute.

 • Potential harm to the horse.
 Harm can occur from pilot error regardless of the slow feeder device.
-For example: 1) An opening size that is too small causing frustration, which is counter-productive to lowering stress; 2) Over loading/packing hay too tight making it difficult to access; and 3) Anxious meal fed individuals with little to no patience who can damage a feeder and/or injure themselves.
+For example: 1) An opening size that is too small causing frustration, subsequently forcing your equine to scrape their teeth across an abrasive surface to extract hay; 2) Over loading/packing hay too tight making it difficult to access; and 3) Anxious meal fed individuals with little to no patience who can damage a feeder and/or injure themselves.

 Full Disclosure - While we ultimately determined netting was the most effective for slow feeding, both hard-sided and webbing mesh devices are successful for many.
 We are not discouraging their use as long as they are effective, encourage movement and cause no harm!